Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Drayton - Harristown among the top 30% of areas assessed nationwide

-Drayton-Harristown has averaged approximately 58 new dwelling approvals annually.
-The Australian Bureau of Statistics produces development approval data on a financial year basis, with 290 dwellings approved over the past five financial years from FY-21 to FY-25, and two approvals so far in FY-26.
-On average, each dwelling built has resulted in approximately two new residents per year over these five financial years, indicating healthy demand which supports property values.
-The average expected construction cost value of new homes is $361,000, reflecting more affordable housing options for purchasers compared to regional norms.
+Drayton - Harristown has averaged approximately 58 new dwelling approvals annually over the past five financial years, totalling 290 homes.
+As of FY-26, three approvals have been recorded.
+Each year, an average of two new residents is gained for each dwelling built, indicating healthy demand that supports property values.
+The average construction cost value of new homes is $252,000, reflecting more affordable housing options compared to regional norms.

-This financial year has seen $18.8 million in commercial approvals, demonstrating moderate levels of commercial development.
-When measured against the Rest of Queensland, Drayton-Harristown maintains similar construction rates per person, supporting market stability in line with regional patterns.
-New development consists of 74.0% detached houses and 26.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+In FY-26, there have been $18.8 million in commercial approvals, demonstrating moderate levels of commercial development.
+Drayton - Harristown maintains similar construction rates per person when measured against the Rest of Qld, supporting market stability in line with regional patterns.
+New developments consist of 74.0% detached houses and 26.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.

-With around 192 people per approval, Drayton-Harristown reflects a developing area with future projections indicating an addition of 1,875 residents by 2041.
-Development is keeping pace with projected growth, though increasing competition among buyers is anticipated as the population expands.
+With approximately 192 people per approval, Drayton - Harristown reflects a low-density area.
+Future projections indicate that Drayton - Harristown will add around 1,877 residents by 2041, with development keeping pace with projected growth.
+However, increasing competition among buyers is expected as the population expands.

 Frequently Asked Questions - Development